cosmos/cosmos-sdk/docs/architecture/adr-066-mev-module.md

 ### Payment

-Bids include a promised payment, which will be transferred from the builder’s account to the x/builder module account if the bid wins the auction.
+Bids include a promised payment, which will be transferred from the builder’s account to the x/mev module account if the bid wins the auction.
 Bids with invalid payments (e.g. insufficient funds) are considered invalid, and can result in consequences for the builder.

 At the end of every block, payments are distributed according to an application-defined distribution function.
 By default, payments are transferred to the x/distribution module account and distributed to validators, delegators, etc. in the same way as fees.

 ### Preferences: Good MEV, Bad MEV

 MEV is often described as being either good or bad.
 A common example of bad MEV is sandwich attacks, which are a specific form of front-running.
-Chains must be able to define what they consider to be bad MEV, and those rules, commonly known as **preferences,** to must be enforced.
+Chains must be able to define what they consider to be bad MEV, and those rules, commonly known as **preferences**, will be enforced.

 Sandwiching and front-running are not well-defined.
 They typically rely on application-specific types (e.g. pools), and detecting them is heuristic (i.e. approximate) and potentially computationally expensive.
 Preferences are application-specific: what works for one chain may not work for another.

 We allow applications to define whatever preferences they like, as functions that validate a set of transactions and reject anything containing e.g. bad MEV.
 Those preferences are defined on-chain, enforced by the proposer as part of block construction, and verified by validators as part of consensus.